 Khalid also had a small caravan out on the tiny Montagu Island not far from Montagu.
 By chance, we met him on his way back from the island.
 He had waded across on low tide.
 He told us of the caravan with no power and the several days of solitude when he was out there doing his job.

-A Study of the Effect on Birds
+Study the Effect on Birds

 As a bird expert and the co-author of a major book, Khalid had been contracted by the Victorian Government to study the impact of wind generators on bird life.
 Part of this assignment was to assess the number and types of bird on Montagu Island.